-How do people change their minds and do something different to what they normally do.
+How do people change their minds and do something different to what they normally do?

 Here's an interesting article that suggests that people need appropriate stories to encourage that shift from the habitual to the new.
 It suggests that people are reluctant to change stories.
 We invest a lot in our chosen stories and are reluctant to step out of them.
 We use stories as guides to action.

 I don't agree with everything that Shawn Coyne says about those changes but it is worth a read.

 I wonder what story the new Australian government managed to tell those people who voted for them?
 I find it a bit hard to crystalise but it seemed to revolve around how bad the central characters of the old government were for the country.
 It worked even though the previous government had actually had a good economic record, achieved positive change with some major projects and served a full term in a challenging minority government situation.
 There was another story about jobs being more important than climate action as well.

 Often we can find that other stories can make it harder or easier to accept a potentially important narrative.
 These can be narratives that we've used to say 'this is the sort of person that I am'.
 So sometimes a reminder of those stories will be enough for us to decide to stay 'in them' or to keep valuing them or to get really frustrated about having to let them go.